Australian Withholding Tax

 Income from merchandising may be subject to a withholding tax if it is earned by way of licensing agreement with the promoter/producer or local merchandiser.
 However, where such income is earned by way of a share of profit no withholding tax will apply.

-Income from VIP packages/uplifts are also not subject to withholding tax unless the NR performs at a meet and greet occasion.
+Income from VIP packages/uplifts are also subject to withholding.

 6. For individual tax residents of the United States, exemption under the USA/Australia Double Tax Agreement (DTA) may be applicable if the total fees earned (inclusive of per diems) are the equivalent of US$10,000 or less for each tax year ending 30 June.
 Other AUSTRALIAN DTAs do not have the same de minimis rule.